Mountain Dew: Origin

 Tennessee bottlers Barney and Ally Hartman developed Mountain Dew as a mixer in the 1940s.
-Soft drinks were sold regionally in the 1930s, and the Hartmans had difficulty in Knoxville obtaining their preferred soda to mix with liquor, preferably whiskey, so the two developed their own.
+The brothers, who had previously managed an Orange-Crush plant in Georgia, created the beverage in Knoxville, Tennessee after they were unable to find Natural Setup, their preferred lemon-lime soda for mixing with Old Taylor Kentucky Bourbon in the 1930s.
 Originally a 19th-century slang term for whiskey, especially Highland Scotch whisky, the Mountain Dew name was trademarked for the soft drink in 1948.
+Formulated by William Henry "Billy" Jones, the original 1940s recipe was a clear, highly carbonated lemon-lime drink similar to 7 Up or Sprite.
+The Hartmans debuted the product in 1946 using a "hillbilly" marketing campaign featuring labels drawn by John Brichetto that depicted a barefoot mountaineer with a rifle and moonshine jug.

 Charles Gordon, who had partnered with William Swartz to bottle and promote Dr. Enuf, was introduced to Mountain Dew when he met the Hartman brothers on a train and they offered him a sample.
-Gordon and the Hartman brothers subsequently made a deal to bottle Mountain Dew by the Tri-Cities Beverage Corporation in Johnson City, Tennessee.
+Gordon and the Hartman brothers subsequently made a deal to bottle Mountain Dew by the Tri-Cities Beverage Corporation in Johnson City, Tennessee, where the flavor was later reformulated into a citrus-lemonade style in 1958.

 The Tip Corporation of Marion, Virginia, bought the rights to Mountain Dew, revising the flavor and launching it in 1961.
 In 1964, Pepsico purchased the Tip Corporation and thus acquired the rights to Mountain Dew.
 In 1999, the Virginia legislature recognized Tip Corporation president Bill Jones and the town of Marion for their role in the history of Mountain Dew.